noPerfection/protocol/README.md

 const endpoint2 = {id: "tmp/my-sample-app", port: 0}// ipc://tmp/my-sample-app
 ```

-`ipc` stands for inter-process-communication and used in operating systems for app to app communications.
+`ipc` protocol is the stands for *inter-process communication*.
+Its an operating systems protocol for app to app communications.
+Check on wikipedia [Inter-process communication](https://en.wikipedia.org/wiki/Inter-process_communication)

 1. Inproc is when `port` is 0, id has no `tmp/` prefix: